 Pernes-les-Fontaines, Vaison, Venasque.
 Gentle stroll through Pernes, a delightful fortified river town with an important Romanesque church and 13th-century frescoed tower.
 At Vaison-la-Romaine the sublime late Romanesque cathedral is attached to a northern cloister.
 Drive in the late afternoon over the Dentelles de Montmirail to the stunning early medieval baptistery at Venasque.

 St-Rémy-de-Provence.
 Drive along the northern flank of the Alpilles to St-Rémy-de-Provence, Glanum of old, and proud possessor of one of the truly great funerary memorials of the Roman world, the cenotaph erected by three Julii brothers in honour of their forebears.
-Some free time.
+Some free time in Avignon.

 Price, per person